Was die US-Presse zum Surface Pro sagt

 "So in the end, the Surface Pro isn’t for everyone, it isn’t all it seemed at first, and it isn’t all it could be.
 Even so, there’s a lot to admire in Microsoft’s accomplishment.
 The Surface Pro is an important idea, almost a new category, and it will be the right machine for a lot of people.
 It strikes a spot on the size/weight/speed/software spectrum that no machine has ever struck.
 You can use this thing on a restaurant table without looking obnoxious (much).
 You can hold it in one hand to read a Kindle book while you’re standing in line.
 And wow, is it happy on an airplane tray table.
 Lean back all you want, pal.
 I’m getting work done."

 Alle Rechte vorbehalten.
-Jegliche Vervielfältigung oder Weiterverbreitung in jedem Medium in Teilen oder als Ganzes bedarf der schriftlichen Zustimmung der IDG Business Media GmbH.
-DPA-Texte und Bilder sind urheberrechtlich geschützt und dürfen weder reproduziert noch wiederverwendet oder für gewerbliche Zwecke verwendet werden.
-Für den Fall, dass in Computerwoche unzutreffende Informationen veröffentlicht oder in Programmen oder Datenbanken Fehler enthalten sein sollten, kommt eine Haftung nur bei grober Fahrlässigkeit des Verlages oder seiner Mitarbeiter in Betracht.
+Jegliche Vervielfältigung oder Weiterverbreitung in jedem Medium in Teilen oder als Ganzes bedarf der schriftlichen Zustimmung der IDG Business Media GmbH. dpa-Texte und Bilder sind urheberrechtlich geschützt und dürfen weder reproduziert noch wiederverwendet oder für gewerbliche Zwecke verwendet werden.
+Für den Fall, dass auf dieser Webseite unzutreffende Informationen veröffentlicht oder in Programmen oder Datenbanken Fehler enthalten sein sollten, kommt eine Haftung nur bei grober Fahrlässigkeit des Verlages oder seiner Mitarbeiter in Betracht.
 Die Redaktion übernimmt keine Haftung für unverlangt eingesandte Manuskripte, Fotos und Illustrationen.
-Für Inhalte externer Seiten, auf die von Computerwoche aus gelinkt wird, übernimmt die IDG Business Media GmbH keine Verantwortung.
+Für Inhalte externer Seiten, auf die von dieser Webseite aus gelinkt wird, übernimmt die IDG Business Media GmbH keine Verantwortung.